FbW-E10/SPA-Lessons/5-Component/4-Data flow: Props & States definitions & difference/README.md

 **What is state?**
 ​

-So far, we have only worked with hard-coded data when passing props from a parent to a child component.

-HOWEVER, any React component can have a STATE some values that it "remembers" and can update over time.
+Any React component can have a STATE some values that it "remembers" and can update over time.

 The state of a React component at a certain time is like a "snapshot", a "photograph" of the STATE of that component at that time.